estrelow/Perl-LibXML-Sec/README.md

 PREREQUISITES:

 You need a running xmlsec library installed on your system for this module to work.
-There are binaries available for several linux distributions.
+There are binaries available for several linux and FreeBSD distributions.

 Ubuntu: sudo aptitude install libxmlsec1-dev libxmlsec1-openssl